Suggestion: Watch the 5 minutes video tutorial before reading this article

 You can find the NIE application form on the Spanish Government’s website.

-Keep in mind that you need to fill in the application in Spanish, thus, it can be a great advantage to let your notary or translator fill out the document.
+You need to fill in the application in Spanish.
+It can be a great advantage to let your notary or translator fill out the document.

-The procedure is very similar and you can apply for the non-residence certificate at your the local Spanish embassy in your home country.
+The procedure is similar and you can apply for the non-residence certificate at your local Spanish embassy in your home country.
 After, they can send your application to the Police in Spain.

 - BBVA (Bank of Bilbao and Biscay)

 - Bankia (Bank of Madrid and Valencia), Caixabank (Bank of Barcelona and Seville)